mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/artistic_color_selector.rst

 Absolute
 --------

-This changes the algorithm around so it gives proper values for the grey.
-Without absolute, it'll use HSV values for grey to the corresponding hue and lightness.
+This changes the algorithm around so it gives proper values for the gray.
+Without absolute, it'll use HSV values for gray to the corresponding hue and lightness.

 Usage
 -----